A hybrid ensemble method with negative correlation learning for regression: Experiments

 \subsubsection{Comparison with constant and non-constant methods}

 After an overview of the classical constant and non-constant weighting methods, this subsection compares the proposed NCL-based ensemble with these weighting methods.
+The comparisons between our proposed NCL method (noted as Best-NCL) and the state-of-the-art weighting methods are listed in Table~\ref{Comparison with constant and non-constant methods on RMSE}, Table~\ref{Comparison with constant and non-constant methods on MAE}, and Table~\ref{Comparison with constant and non-constant methods on MAPE}.
+These three tables contain the RMSE, MAE, and MAPE results on all twenty datasets.
+Besides, we add another row to describe the average ranking of the methods on all datasets in each table.

+As illustrated in Table~\ref{Comparison with constant and non-constant methods on RMSE}, Table~\ref{Comparison with constant and non-constant methods on MAE}, and Table~\ref{Comparison with constant and non-constant methods on MAPE}, some remarks can be summarised: i) considering the BEM constant weighting method, NCL is a choice to improve the predictions; ii) Best-NCL performs better than all the methods regarding the number of datasets; iii) the average ranking of Best-NCL is higher than all the methods on RMSE and MAE metrics; iv) on the MAPE metric, the average ranking of Best-NCL is close to that of EEW, although Best-NCL is better than EEW on more datasets.
+This is caused by the extreme errors on MAPE (06-Blackfriday), while EEW is affected less.

-The FN tests were performed on the prediction results of the eight weighting methods on the 20 datasets.
+To significantly show the comparison between the Best-NCL and other methods, the FN tests were performed on the prediction results of the eight weighting methods on the 20 datasets.
 Figure~\ref{Friedman_and_Nemenyi_test_Best} presents the results of the statistical analysis of the FN test.

 From Figure~\ref{Friedman_and_Nemenyi_test_Best}, our proposed Best-NCL performs better than the other methods on \emph{RMSE} and \emph{MAE} significantly.
 In \emph{MAPE}, Best-NCL performs comparably to the two non-constant methods, EIW and EEW, and outperforms the other weighted methods.
+These results are in line with what is observed from Table~\ref{Comparison with constant and non-constant methods on RMSE}, Table~\ref{Comparison with constant and non-constant methods on MAE}, and Table~\ref{Comparison with constant and non-constant methods on MAPE}.
 All the constant weighting methods listed in this section perform unsatisfactorily, although BEM-NCL with the same sub-models as Best-NCL.
 The experiments confirm the superiority of the NCL ensemble and illustrate that fusion of sub-model selection and weighting is necessary when building the ensemble.